Colorado Avalanche: 2021–22 Stanley Cup champions

 During the 2021 off-season, goaltender Philipp Grubauer left during free agency and signed a contract with the Seattle Kraken.
 To address the need for a goaltender, the Avalanche traded Conor Timmins and a 2022 first-round pick in exchange for Darcy Kuemper.
-In the 2021–22 season, the Avalanche finished with 119 points, clinching the playoffs for the fifth straight time.
-They began the playoffs with a sweep over the Nashville Predators before defeating the St. Louis Blues in six games to advance to the conference finals for the first time in 20 years.
-The Avalanche then swept the Edmonton Oilers to reach the Stanley Cup Final.
+In the 2021–22 season, the Avalanche finished with 119 points, qualifying for the playoffs for a fifth-straight season, the top seed in the west and second in the league overall, finishing only behind the Florida Panthers for the Presidents' Trophy.
+They began the 2022 playoffs with a sweep over the Nashville Predators before defeating the St. Louis Blues in six games to advance to the conference finals for the first time in 20 years.
+The Avalanche then swept the Edmonton Oilers to reach the Stanley Cup Final for the first time since 2001.
 On June 26, 2022, the Avalanche won their third Stanley Cup in franchise history, defeating the two-time defending champion Tampa Bay Lightning in six games.
-Following their victory, the Avalanche had finished the postseason 16–4, which tied for the best postseason record since the 2012 playoffs.
+Following their victory, the Avalanche had finished the postseason 16–4, which tied for the best postseason record since the Los Angeles Kings in the 2012 playoffs.
 Cale Makar was named the winner of the Conn Smythe and Norris Memorial trophies, following his exceptional regular season and playoff performances.

-Mixed success (2022–present)
+Mixed success, fourth Presidents' Trophy (2022–present)

 In the following season, the Avalanche finished as division champions, but were upset by the Seattle Kraken in seven games in the first round of the 2023 playoffs.

 In the 2023–24 season, the Avalanche finished third in the Central Division.
 They eliminated the Winnipeg Jets in five games in the opening round of the 2024 playoffs, and then lost to the Dallas Stars in six games in the second round.

+The 2024–25 season had the Avalanche again finishing third in the division and being eliminated by the Stars, this time in a seven-game series in the first round.

+In 2025–26, the Avalanche won the Presidents' Trophy for the fourth time, with 55 victories in the regular season, but were swept by the Vegas Golden Knights in the conference finals.